arthuston/arthuston-demos/java/boggle/src/com/arthuston/demos/boggle/README.md

 Letters in the chain may be adjacent horizontally, vertically, or diagonally.
 The letter position cannot be used more than once in the chain.

 This reads the puzzle and list of words from stdin.
-Example usage: cat input.txt | python boggle.py

 Sample input:
 5 <br />